Laragear/Refine/README.md

 }
 ```

 The magic is simple: the refiner methods will be executed as long the key of the same name is present in the Request.
-Keys are automatically normalized to `camelCase` so these match the method, so `author_id` will become `authorId()`.
+Keys are automatically normalized to `camelCase` so these match the method, so `author_id` will run the method `authorId()`.

 ```http request
 GET https://myapp.com/posts?author_id=20